What types of positions are available?

-Second, visit our Current Positions page and see what positions are available, interest you, and fit your overall qualifications.
-You may contact any of the organizations or schools with a current opening and let them know you are interested in their AmeriCorps position if they would consider you for an interview.
+Visit our Current Positions page and see what positions are available, interest you, and fit your overall qualifications.
+Contact any of the organizations or schools with a current opening to apply for their AmeriCorps position.

-This is a competitive process and filling out an application, or requesting consideration for an interview, does not guarantee selection to serve.
+This is a competitive process and applying for a position, or requesting consideration for an interview, does not guarantee selection to serve.
 If a position is marked filled on our website, it is not available.
 Check back often for new openings or updates.

 Do I need to join to be a member?

 If selected to serve, one is considered a “member” of the National AmeriCorps service movement and referred to as an “AmeriCorps member”.

 A “host site” is an organization where a member serves.

 AmeriCorps members receive a “living stipend” while actively serving.
 The stipend is not considered a wage.
 The stipend helps with living expenses while you serve.
 The stipend for 1700 hours of service is currently $12,530 divided and distributed biweekly over the term.
 The stipend for 900 hours of service is currently $6,625 divided and distributed biweekly over the term.
 Federal, state, and local taxes are withheld.
 In addition, upon successful completion of a program year, members are eligible to receive an education award.